‘Fifty Shades of Beige' column sparks strong reader response

 Another reader recalled the vibrant damask colors produced by Burlington, Culp and Blumenthal in the 1980s.
 "It's time to go ‘Back to the Future,'" this veteran mattress man said.
 He's right; we often find inspiration for "new" strategies from some of the best "old" ideas.

 A retailer told us he's going to put a gray mattress on his floor soon.
 "I don't know if we're a trendsetter," he said, "but we do expect to attract a lot of people who will want to get in to our bed!"
 I like that idea.
 Fifty Shades of Gray Ticking would be better than Fifty Shades of Beige Ticking.

-As we wrap up our blog work for another year, we offer Fifty Shades of Thanks to all of you readers.
+As we wrap up our column work for another year, we offer Fifty Shades of Thanks to all of you readers.
 It's my great pleasure to share this space with you each week to celebrate our successes, to challenge conventional thinking, and to highlight the fascinating products and people that make ours such a dynamic industry.